MetaVR™ Virtual Reality Scene Generator™ (VRSG™) core features include:

 VRSG's 3D ocean sea states features realistic wave motion, 12 Beaufort sea states, 3D wakes, vessel surface motion, accurate environment reflections, and support for bathymetric data for shoreline wave shape and opacity.

 VRSG has time options with which it can set the position of any celestial bodies in the sky and the light source angles based on your settings for the date and time, and the database's geographic location.
 You can specify an explicit time or you can have VRSG obtain the time from your system's clock.
 In turn, the time setting sets the position of any celestial bodies in the sky, and can optionally override any light source angle setting.
 In addition, you can have VRSG advance the time in the scene as in the manner of a clock, thus shifting the positions of celestial bodies and light source angles in the virtual world with the progression of time.

 VRSG supports particle-based effects for smoke plumes, dust trails, tactical smoke, blowing sand, blowing dust, rotor wash, and explosions.
-The /Effects directory contains several kinds of smoke and dust effects as well as other effects.
+The /Effects directory contains several kinds of smoke and dust effects, explosion, solid particle, and other effects.